DS130X Library Common Reference

 write expects the value to be in base-10, then converts it to BCD to write. writeRaw expects the value to be in BCD, and directly writes to the register without converting.

-When writing to the seconds register with writeRaw, you can explicitly set the halt bit (bit #7, the MSB, in the seconds register).
+When writing to the seconds register with writeRaw, you can explicitly set the halt bit, which is the MSB, in the seconds register).

 Reading and Writing RAM